netweak/docs/src/index.md

 ---
 home: true
 heroImage: https://netweak.com/img/logo/512h/icon.png
-tagline: Documentation for netweak.com.
+tagline: Documentation for the platform, APIs, software and services provided by Netweak.
 actionText: Quick Start →
 actionLink: /guide/
 features:
-- title: Feature 1 Title
+- title: Developer friendly
-  details: Feature 1 Description
+  details: Netweak provide APIs which allows you to build extensive integrations.
-- title: Feature 2 Title
+- title: Modern
-  details: Feature 2 Description
+  details: Our platform is built with the latest technologies available.
-- title: Feature 3 Title
+- title: Free to use
-  details: Feature 3 Description
+  details: API access is available to everyone, free of charge.
 footer: Made by Lucas Decrock with ❤️
 ---